Public datasetUpdated 2026-08-03CC BY 4.0

 Run Article 13 and 14 in CVD Portal

 CVD Portal runs the Article 13 coordinated disclosure intake and the Article 14 reporting cascade for EU manufacturers.
 Free tier covers Article 13.
-Pro and Enterprise add the 24h / 72h / final report workflow for Article 14.
+Reporting and Enterprise add the 24h / 72h / final report workflow for Article 14.